• Skip to primary navigation

 Definitely.
 Reduced cider not only intensifies the apple flavor of the cake but it also reduces the amount of moisture.
 If you just add apple cider or apple juice without reducing the cake will not turn out correctly.

-• A jar of apple cider caramel sitting on a white plate.
+• A slice of gluten free apple cake on a white plate.

-Gluten Free Apple Crumble
+Gluten Free Apple Cake

 If you try this recipe, please leave a 🌟🌟🌟🌟🌟 star rating and let me know how you liked it in the comments below.